 Once your pets are used to essential oils, they’ll better handle topical application.
-Keep these tips in mind as you experiment with using essential oils on your pets.
+Remember these tips as you experiment with using essential oils on your pets.

 - We recommend applying to the back for dogs and cats, being sure to rub your hands together until they are no longer shiny before rubbing the essential oil on the pet.

-- For animals with hooves, apply to the spine and flanks, avoiding the face and putting them in a place that allows the essential oil to evaporate and breathe.
-Also, do not apply oils under any tack or saddles.
+- For animals with hooves, apply to the spine and flanks, avoiding the face.
+Apply oils to places that allow them to evaporate and breathe.
+Do not apply oils under any tack or saddles.

-- For easy and comfortable application, rub oils between your own hands until they are no longer shiny and then apply by stroking the animal.
+- For an easy and comfortable application, rub oils between your own hands until they are no longer shiny, and then apply by stroking the animal.